 An LPS still generates its heat but provides no to-hit modifiers in any turn that infantry are carried using the mechanized battle armor rules.

-May be mounted on any available unit type with adherence to the following construction rules:
+May be mounted on Inner Sphere units in accordance with the following construction rules:

 ALPHA STRIKE WEAPON CONVERSION TABLE